Ecommerce Profit Margins: Benchmarks and How to Improve

 Seven levers move the number.

-The fastest way to improve ecommerce profit margins is to raise prices strategically (a 1% price increase lifts operating profit by 11% according to McKinsey), cut hidden costs, and shift to repeat-purchase revenue.
+The fastest way to improve ecommerce profit margins is to raise prices strategically (a 1% price increase lifts operating profit by 11.1% according to Marn and Rosiello in Harvard Business Review, across 2,463 companies), cut hidden costs, and shift to repeat-purchase revenue.
 WebMedic clients who implement three or more of the strategies below improve net margins by 3-7 percentage points within 90 days.

 1. Raise prices (yes, really)